Understanding RUVs

 How are pro-rata rights handled?

-RUVs do not have pro-rata rights in the portfolio company’s future financing rounds.
-While some companies may offer pro-rata rights, these can be waived or removed at the company’s discretion.
+RUVs generally do not have pro-rata rights in the portfolio company’s future financing rounds.
+While some companies may offer pro-rata rights, pro-rata rights vary in strength, and can often be waived or removed at the company’s discretion.

 What about pay-to-play provisions?